Reviews 4,000+ Verified REVIEWS

 Unsure of each piece to be filed?

-US expats must meet specific residency and physical presence tests to qualify for various tax benefits, including the Credit for Other Dependents.
+US expats must meet specific residency and physical presence tests to qualify for various tax benefits, including the credit for other dependents.

 Familiarize yourself with these tests to ensure you meet the necessary requirements.
 These tests may involve determining the duration of your presence in a foreign country and your intentions to maintain a tax home abroad.

-Maintaining comprehensive and accurate records is vital for expats.
 This includes documents supporting your dependent's relationship to you, proof of financial support, and any other relevant documents that establish their status as a qualifying relative or qualifying child.

 Adequate record-keeping helps support your tax claims and ensures compliance with IRS regulations.